wiredtiger/wiredtiger/test/memory-model-test/README.md

 Some tests should never show out of order operations because of either the correct use of memory barriers/atomics, or the processor design.
 If any of these tests report out of order operations, then that is an error.

-Some tests can report out of order operations, but that does not mean they will report them.
+Some tests **can** report out of order operations, but that does not mean they **will** report them.
+This is due to the randomness of the timing between the two threads, as well as the low incidence of measurable out-of-order effects on some test/hardware combinations.

-All x86 and ARM processors will likely show some out of order operations for some of the first group of tests.
+All x86_64 and ARM64 processors will likely show some out of order operations for some of the first group of tests.
+However, as consequence of the different memory models, only ARM can show out of order operations in the second group.

+Current ARM64 results show that group two tests show high out-of-order rates on M1 Pro/Max processors, but much lower (by several orders of magnitude) out-of-order rates on current Evergreen instances.

 # References